 Although it may look somewhat similar, interlaced track should not be confused with advance splitting / junction pre-selection.
 This is usually used where routes diverge, and the idea is to prevent passing motor traffic from damaging the moving switch blades (etc.,) by splitting the tracks for the different routes at a location where the moving parts are not in a busy traffic lane.
 The example shown here comes from Croydon Tramlink (England).

 The image above left was taken at a tramstop which doubles as a passing point at the end of a section of single track bi-directional tramway.
 Note how the departure of service is being delayed whilst it awaits the approaching tram to clear the single track.
 This route was previously a little-used mainline railway branchline which operated trains at 44 minute intervals, and since its conversion to tramway passenger numbers have risen so much that at peak times overcrowding often prevents passengers from boarding at some tramstops.
-Increasing capacity by lengthening the trams or operating double units coupled up would require every stop en route served to be rebuilt (made longer) - which would be expensive - whilst the other option of increasing service frequency has been inhibited by the length of some of the numerous sections of single track.
+Increasing capacity by lengthening the trams or operating double units coupled-up would require every platform at every tramstop on this route to be made longer - which would be expensive - whilst the other option of increasing service frequency has been inhibited by the length of some of the numerous sections of single track.
 Apart from two bridges single track was only used on this route as an economy measure to reduce headline construction costs.

 The locating of mainline / 'heavy' rail and light rail in close proximity so that they share the same transport envelope is known as 'route sharing'.
 This is topic which is more fully explored on the Track Sharing & Route Sharing page.